 Originally published on Reflektive.com

 Employee expectations versus reality — this is where disengagement, friction and churn begins at work.
-A new trend called the Growth Divide was covered in a recent webinar, presented by Reflektive's Erick Mott along with Wakefield Research's Nathan Richter.
+A new trend called the Growth Divide was covered in a recent webinar, presented by Reflektive along with Wakefield Research.

-The webinar on-demand (no registration) gets into a trend we’re calling the Growth Divide.
+The webinar, now on-demand gets into a trend we’re calling the Growth Divide.
 In your business environment, there are many opportunities to bridge the Growth Divide to support innovation, go-to-market, and customer experiences and success.
 The webinar focused on three areas including related risks:

 - Align goals across more agile teams